brendanatme/rg-cli/README.md

 Currently only generates components.

-Typscript-compatible only
+Typscript-compatible only.

 ## Why

-So we quickly bang out React components that follow best practices off the bat, and create a clean folder structure -- especially useful in large projects
+So we can quickly bang out React components that follow best practices off the bat, and create a clean folder structure -- especially useful in large projects

 ## Requirements